IBM/engineering-insights-composite-pattern/README.md

 ## 1. Sign up for the Data Science Experience

 Sign up for IBM's [Data Science Experience](http://datascience.ibm.com/).
-By signing up for the Data Science Experience, two services: ``DSX-Spark`` and ``DSX-ObjectStore`` will be created in your Bluemix account.
+By signing up for the Data Science Experience, two services: ``DSX-Spark`` and ``DSX-ObjectStore`` will be created in your IBM Cloud account.

-## 2. Create Bluemix services
+## 2. Create IBM Cloud services

-Create the Bluemix services required for the individual code patterns:
+Create the IBM Cloud services required for the individual code patterns:

   * [**Extend Watson text classification**](https://github.com/IBM/watson-document-classifier/#2-create-bluemix-services)
   * [**Orchestrate data science workflows using Node-RED**](https://github.com/IBM/node-red-dsx-workflow#2-create-bluemix-services)

 ## 3. Deploy OrientDB on Kubernetes Cluster
 Deploy OrientDB on Kubernetes cluster using [Deploy OrientDB on Kubernetes](https://github.com/IBM/deploy-graph-db-container).
-It will expose the ports on IBM Bluemix through which OrientDB can be accessed from the Jupyter notebook on IBM DSX.
+It will expose the ports on IBM Cloud through which OrientDB can be accessed from the Jupyter notebook on IBM DSX.
 Use the `ip-address of your cluster` and node port `port 2424` on which the OrientDB console is mapped, to access that OrientDB through Jupyter notebook.

 ## 4. Create the notebook